lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 Consequences:

-- The runtime (or infrastructure) cannot use those properties to optimize or to enforce correct behaviour (e.g. automatic retries, deduplication, parallelization).
+- The runtime (or infrastructure) cannot use those properties to optimize or to enforce correct behavior (e.g. automatic retries, deduplication, parallelization).
 - It is easy to break invariants accidentally when touching code that was written with implicit assumptions.

-What I would like instead

-Treat operations and states as algebraic objects with explicit laws:
+*How to sleep worry-free*: Treat operations and states as algebraic objects with explicit laws:

 - Operations can declare: Idempotent, Pure, Commutative, Associative, Monotone, Compensable.
 - States/properties can declare: